-In high frequency applications the minimum value for t{ON} is limited by the maximum duty cycle required for regulation and the minimum OFF-time of the LM25010 (260 ns, ±15%).
+In high frequency applications the minimum value for $t{ON}$ is limited by the maximum duty cycle required for regulation and the minimum OFF-time of the LM5010Ax (260 ns, ±15%).
 The fixed OFF-time limits the maximum duty cycle achievable with a low voltage at VIN.
-The minimum allowed ON-time to regulate the desired V{OUT} at the minimum V{IN} is determined from Equation 8.
+The minimum allowed ON-time to regulate the desired VOUT at the minimum VIN is determined with Equation 8.